the PPD Skin Test and Tuberculosis

 - are under age 4

-Positive results should be followed up with a chest X-ray, a CT (computed tomography) scan, and a sputum test, which looks for active TB in the lungs.
+X-ray, a CT scan, and a sputum test that looks for active TB in the lungs.

 The PPD skin test isn’t foolproof.
 One in five people infected

 with the bacteria that cause TB may not have any reaction to the test.
 Diseases

 such as cancer and medicines like steroids and chemotherapy that weaken your